-One of the major issues that dentists all over the world are facing is the fact that the majority of patients don't visit the dentist on a regular basis.
-Half of the adults haven't visited the dentist since 2 years ago.
-More than a 25% adults only pay the dentist a visit when they are having problems.
+The fact that the majority of patients don’t visit the dentist on a regular basis.
+And this is the main issue that dentists all over the world are facing.
+Half of the adults haven’t visited the dentist since 2 years ago.
+More than 25% of adults only pay the dentist a visit when they are having problems.

-Having your teeth cleaned regularly offers many benefits not only to your appearance, but your health as well.
+Having your teeth cleaned regularly offers many benefits not only to your appearance but to your health as well.